Manaslu Circuit Trek - 16 Days

 • No, unfortunately, you cannot trek Manaslu without a guide.
 Manaslu is a restricted area in Nepal, which compulsory demands trekking with a licensed guide.
 You also have to be in a group of at least two trekkers to do this trek.

 • From Kathmandu, the starting point of the trek is approximately 126 kilometers away (80 miles), which is Soti Khola.
-You can reach this place by taking an 8 hours ride from Kathmandu on a public bus.
+You can reach this place by taking an 8-hour ride from Kathmandu on a public bus.

-• The Manaslu trek is similar to the Everest base camp trek.
+• Yes, the Manaslu trek is harder than the Everest base camp trek.
 It is also remote and less visited by travelers than EBC.
 This trek crosses a mountain pass, unlike the Everest trek.

 • No, Mt.
 Everest is not visible during the Manaslu circuit trekking.
 However, you get to see many other outstanding Himalayan mountains on this trek, like Annapurna, Himalchuli, Shringi Himal, Kang Guru, Manaslu, Ganesh Himal, Simnang Himal, etc.